Tauranga City Council to pay nearly $30m in Pacific Apartments settlement - NZ Herald

 "We've opted to resolve this matter through mediation, which provides certainty to apartment owners who have been dealing with this stressful situation for a number of years," Grenfell said.

-He said the council's regulatory approach had fundamentally changed since the early-2000s.
+He said the council's regulatory approach had fundamentally changed since the early 2000s.

 "In 2005, consenting and inspection activities were outsourced.
-Those activities are now a core part of our inhouse regulatory function."
+Those activities are now a core part of our in-house regulatory function."

 The Pacific Apartments building was constructed by head contractor Watts and Hughes Construction Ltd. It was developed by Asia Pacific Management Ltd and Lincon Pacific Ltd, removed from the Companies Register.